-The MA-R program with the option of Comprehensive Research requires two comprehensive examinations (3 hours for each exam, taken on the same day).
-These examinations test the student's comprehensive knowledge in the major area, determine familiarity with the pertinent literature relating to the field of study, and the student's powers of criticism and analysis.
+The MA-R program with the Comprehensive Research option requires two comprehensive examinations (3 hours for each exam, taken on the same day).
+These examinations test the student's comprehensive knowledge in the area of concentration, determine familiarity with the pertinent literature relating to the field of study, and the student's powers of criticism and analysis.

 Scheduling and Preparation.
-At the time of registration for the last semester of coursework the student is required to apply for the comprehensive examination.
+At the time of registering for the last semester of coursework the student shall apply for the comprehensive examination.
 The exam will take place no earlier than upon completion of the student's coursework and an appropriate period of intensive preparation (normally four to six weeks).
-The program committee will assign the examination date and two professors of the major area who will provide the student with detailed information and will guide him/her in the preparation for the exams.
+The program committee will assign the examination date and two professors from the area of concentration who will provide the student with detailed information and guide him/her in the preparation for the exams.